3L0C/wk/README.md

 ```

 A command begins with the `%{{` delimiter and ends with the
 `}}` delimiter.
-Everything in-between is taken as part of
+Everything in between is taken as part of
 the command for the key chord.
 There is no need to do
 anything special here, just provide your shell command as
 you would at the command line.

 #### Basic Chord Example

-Having learned a large portion of the syntax so far we can
+Having learned a large portion of the syntax so far, we can
 create our first chord using `wks` syntax.

 ```